AlexKalyna/airportgap-api-playwright-demo/README.md

-IMPORTANT.
-This file require modification

 # API Tests Demo Project

 This project demonstrates how to write API tests using [Playwright](https://playwright.dev/).
 It provides examples of how to interact with an API and perform various test scenarios.

+API Documentation can be found here: https://airportgap.com/docs

 ## Prerequisites

 Before running the tests, make sure you have the following installed:

-- Node.js (version X.X.X)
+- Node.js (version 22)
 - Playwright (version X.X.X)

 ## Getting Started